 Wipp valley with views towards the glaciers of the Stubai ski area (which

 is also included on the Olympiaworld ski pass).
-Now that the lift operations have been taken back into the hands of Innsbruck council, renovations are taking place which will replace the old cable car with new gondolas.
+Now that the lift operations have been taken back into the hands of Innsbruck council, renovations have replaced the old cable car with new gondolas.

 Altitude: 1013m to 1952m (new gondola)